tydangelo18/springboard-app/README.md

 1. Uber Ride Requests and UberEats straight from the App
 2. App will operate on an international scale.
+3. Currency Converter.
-3. Expanded restaurant options populated in the app.
+4. Expanded restaurant options populated in the app.
-4. Dark Mode
+5. Dark Mode